MachineLemonade/docs/v0.10/customizing-your-image.md

 ## Environment Variables (--env)

-Astronomer's v0.7.5-2 CLI comes with the ability to  bring in Environment Variables from a specified file by running `astro airflow start` with an `--env` flag as seen below:
+Astronomer's v0.7.5-2 CLI comes with the ability to  bring in Environment Variables from a specified file by running `astro dev start` with an `--env` flag as seen below:

 ```
-astro airflow start --env .env
+astro dev start --env .env
 ```

 **Note**: This feature is currently only functional for local development.
 Whatever `.env` you use locally will _not_ be bundled up when you deploy to Astronomer.
 To add Environment Variables when you deploy to Astronomer, you'll have to add them via the Astronomer UI (`Deployment` > `Configure` > `Environment Vars`).